Welcome to the Midleton Hillwalking Club Website

-- The list of Sunday walks to February 2018 is now available.
-Please note that the current list contains only C Walks; the B walks will be announced later.
+- The list of Sunday walks to September 2018 is now available.
+Please note that some B walks are to be confirmed (TBC) depending on leader availability.
 The meeting point for Sunday walks is currently the Distillery Lanes car park in Midleton.

-- The list of low-level walks on Saturdays to April 2018 is now available.
+- The list of low-level walks on Saturdays up to September 2018 is now available.
 Please note that the meeting point for Saturday walks is currently the car park outside Maxi Zoo in the Retail Park/Market Green in Midleton.